|29th Sept – Red Bull Music Festival Paris : Hyperstation – Paris (FR)||Event Page||Tickets|

 Nihiloxica was released on Nyege Nyege Tapes on the 30th of November 2017 and printed on 100 limited cassettes.
 The eponymous debut EP brought indigenous Ugandan drums in tune with dark, forboding techno inspired synth lines in a project designed for mayhem in the live environment.

-In a collaboration with Kampala’s Nilotica Cultural Ensemble – a charitable organisation in the city that promotes drumming and tailoring as a means of ‘spiritual upliftment’ for the youth – the UK’s Spooky-J and pq bring the spirit of what dance music means in the sweaty basements of Leeds and inject it into the ancient Bugandan drumming tradition of Uganda.
+In a collaboration with Kampala’s Nilotika Cultural Ensemble – a charitable organisation in the city that promotes drumming and tailoring as a means of ‘spiritual upliftment’ for the youth – the UK’s Spooky-J and pq bring the spirit of what dance music means in the sweaty basements of Leeds and inject it into the ancient Bugandan drumming tradition of Uganda.

-Spooky-J and pq corrupt the Nilotica Cultural Ensemble with techno sensibilities and a whole load of darkness.
+Spooky-J and pq corrupt the Nilotika Cultural Ensemble with techno sensibilities and a whole load of darkness.
 While Ugandan music often treads the happier side of life, Nihiloxica brings the drums of Buganda and ships them to the underworld and back in a live project designed to utilise the trance-like state created by indigenous percussion troupes and fuse it with club music from the basements of Europe designed to achieve exactly the same goals.